 Keep in mind, this is for the whole family.
 After the kids are in the karts, the parents are in the Toyotas, learning and experiencing the latest safety innovations available in the road cars.
 Toyota Safety Sense has amazing systems, and we present them in a fun, educational manner.

-Our program is a half-day of learning in a fun, customer-friendly environment that helps the whole family.
+Our program is full of learning in a fun, customer-friendly environment that helps the whole family.

 kartSTART Program Outline